Europa Jupiter System Mission – Laplace

 The Europa Jupiter System Mission – Laplace (EJSM-Laplace) was a proposed joint NASA/ESA uncrewed space mission slated to launch around 2020 for the in-depth exploration of Jupiter's moons with a focus on Europa, Ganymede and Jupiter's magnetosphere.
 The mission would have comprised at least two independent elements, NASA's Jupiter Europa Orbiter (JEO) and ESA's Jupiter Ganymede Orbiter (JGO), to perform coordinated studies of the Jovian system.

-The Japan Aerospace Exploration Agency (JAXA) and the Roscosmos (Russian Space Agency) had expressed their interest in contributing to EJSM-Laplace, although no deals had been finalized.
+The Japan Aerospace Exploration Agency (JAXA) and Russia’s space agency Roscosmos had expressed their interest in contributing to EJSM-Laplace, although no deals had been finalized.
 JEO was estimated to cost US$4.7 billion, while ESA would spend US$1.0 billion (€710 million) on JGO.

 In April 2011, European Space Agency (ESA) stated that it seemed unlikely that a joint US–European mission will happen in the early 2020s given NASA's budget, so ESA continued with its initiative, called the Jupiter Icy Moons Explorer (JUICE) that will be based on the JGO design.
 Selection of JUICE for the L1 launch slot of ESA's Cosmic Vision science programme was announced on 2 May 2012.
 JUICE was launched on 14 April 2023.

 Later, in June 2015, NASA approved the Europa Clipper, which was launched on 14 October 2024.